templ-fun/evm-protocol/docs/TemplTreasuryModule.md

 ### `setBurnAddressDAO(address newBurn)` (external)

-/ @notice Governance action that updates the burn sink address.
+Governance action that updates the burn sink address.

 Reverts when `newBurn` is the zero address.

 ### `setPreQuorumVotingPeriodDAO(uint256 newPeriod)` (external)

-/ @notice Governance action that updates the default pre‑quorum voting period (seconds).
+Governance action that updates the default pre‑quorum voting period (seconds).

 Governance can reach this setter by proposing a `CallExternal` targeting the TEMPL
      router with the `setPreQuorumVotingPeriodDAO` selector and encoded params.